-Ron Atkinson is one of English football’s most recognisable and popular characters, having been involved in management for a quarter of a century.
+Ron Atkinson is one of English football’s most recognisable and popular characters.
+Having been involved in football management for a quarter of a century.

-Ron Atkinson delves into the highs and lows of an extraordinary career that took him from non-league football to Old Trafford’s theatre of dreams in the space of seven years.
+Ron delves into the highs and lows of an extraordinary career; that took him from non-league football to Old Trafford’s theatre of dreams in the space of seven years.
 He almost managed two Midlands clubs – Aston Villa and West Brom – to the league title.
-But behind the familiar image of the bling and one-line quips Ron Atkinson was – and remains – a deep observer of football and footballers.
+But behind the familiar image of the bling and one-line quips; Ron Atkinson was, and remains a deep observer of football and footballers.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 Some reviews ofRon Atkinson

 There are no reviews yet.
 Be the first one to write one.